 Thanks again to Smithfield for sponsoring today’s post.
 Thank you for supporting the companies that continue to make Kevin Is Cooking possible.

-Southern Pulled Pork with Orange Sauce
+Southern Pulled Pork Sliders

 - 2 lb Smithfield Sweet & Smoky Marinated Fresh Pork Roast

 - ⅓ soy sauce